srikanthreddypvj/Real-Estate-Application/README.md

 # Real-Estate-Application
-This is a React Application for the real estate bussiness
+This is a React Application for the real estate